ChrisZie/HugoSymphony/content/service/marketing/_index.md

     textfront: How Many Organizations Agree That Social Media Has Vastly Improved Their Brand's Popularity?
     bgimagefront: https://cdn.pixabay.com/photo/2014/12/13/15/42/alaska-566722_1280.jpg
     titleback: 94% Fully Agree
     textback: Be seen by everyone!
 Make no mistake, your Brand **is** what you offer.
-This is as true if you are seeking tourists as it is for volunteers and donors.
-Social Media lets you reach every type of audience - all ages, all genders, all locations.<br><br>As millenials, we understand Social Media like it is a part of ourselves.
-This enables us to create fantastic profiles for you on all the major platforms, Western AND Eastern, to make sure the entire world knows you and why they should invest their time, and potentially money, with you.
+This is true whether you are trying to attract more tourists, volunteers, pr donors.
+Social Media lets you reach every type of audience - all ages, all genders, all locations.<br><br>As millenials, Social Media is a part of ourselves.
+We know what attracts the most attention on all major platforms, Western AND Eastern, to make sure the entire world knows you and why they should invest their time, and potentially money, with you.
     bgimageback: https://cdn.pixabay.com/photo/2016/09/12/17/51/polar-bears-1665367_1280.jpg

   - titlefront: broadcasting
     textfront: How Many Searches Are Made On Facebook Every Day, Many Just For Destinations And Organizations?
     bgimagefront: https://cdn.pixabay.com/photo/2016/02/13/12/26/aurora-1197753_1280.jpg
-    titleback: 2 Billion On FB Alone
+    titleback: 2 Billion On FB
     textback: That's over half as many as Google!
 People now search only on Social Media for everything from planning where to travel, to who to donate to, to who to volunteer with globally.<br><br>We show you when, where, and how to post to get the very best value for each post you make because it is fact that every single new well-made post you make across the Social Media platforms can translate to dozens of new visitors to your profile.
 This directly results in huge increases in both your visitors and revenue.
     bgimageback: https://cdn.pixabay.com/photo/2017/01/14/12/59/iceland-1979445_1280.jpg